Orchidoideae: Cranichideae

 This cosmopolitan tribe comprises 8 currently accepted subtribes.
 Molecular evidence suggests that the former Chloraeeae are sister to the rest of the Cranichideae.
 As such, the Chloraeeae are now considered a subtribe of the Cranichideae.
 Moreover, based on morphological and genetic evidence, the genus Discyphus was elevated out of the Spiranthinae to form its own monophyletic subtribe, the Discyphinae.

 Orchideae

 Once divided into the Orchidinae and Habenariinae (a nonsystematic paraphyletic splitting), the Orchideae now comprise 6 subtribes.
 Along with previous molecular studies, Chase et al's 2015 analysis confirmed that Diseae was a polyphyletic grouping.
 Consequently, the former subtribes of Diseae have been redistributed within the Orchideae (for instance, Satyrium is now classified in the Orchidinae).
 In his 2015 study Chase recommended further study of historically problematic genera in the former Diseae such as Huttonaea and Pachites.
 Further molecular analysis by Chen et al. in 2017 led to the following reorganization:

 Diurideae

-The Diurideae, an predominantly Australasian tribe, retain their previous subtribal organization and comprise 9 taxa:
+The Diurideae, a predominantly Australasian tribe, retain their previous subtribal organization and comprise 9 taxa: